 Single source - key components

-In option 3, the A V C provider(s) send your A V C view data in bulk to you on a periodic basis or on demand.
+In option 3, the A V C provider(s) sends your A V C view data in bulk to you on a periodic basis or on demand.

 You store the information ready for responding to dashboard requests when a member uses one.